junxit/us-congress-bills-110/metadata.md

 - 2007-05-23 — Mr. Rush moved to suspend the rules and pass the bill, as amended.
 - 2007-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 284 - 141 (Roll no. 404). (text: CR H5628-5629)
 - 2007-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 284 - 141 (Roll no. 404).(text: CR H5628-5629)
+- 2007-05-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.